The Xometry app works best with JavaScript enabled!

 Injection molding machine.
 Image Credit: Shutterstock.com/Moreno Soppelsa

 Transfer molding is a manufacturing process that entails pressing a casting material into a closed mold.
 Transfer molding is distinct from compression molding in that it uses an enclosed mold.
 It involves transferring a measured amount of material, in a preheated and softened state, into a closed mold cavity under pressure.
-The material is then cured or solidified to form the desired shape.
+The material is then cured or solidified to form the shape you want.

 Transfer molding is a process that combines compression and transfer of the polymer charge.
 It involves transferring a pre-weighed polymer charge to a mold cavity from a heated transfer pot.
 The charge is fed into the transfer pot by gravity feed, but it is not directly injected into the mold cavity.
 Instead, it is introduced into the mold cavity under the pressure of a plunger.
 The molded part is then ejected using an ejector pin after the resin has had time to cure.
 Normal post-processing requirements include trimming off the sprue and gate.
 Figure 1 below illustrates the basic process of transfer molding: